amcginlay/eks-demos/doc/12-clusterip-services/README.md

 ```

 A private mapping from the DNS name of your service to its corresponding ClusterIP address is now in place so pods can now reach each other via DNS names.
-Put the previous curl request in a loop.
+Take the previous curl request which failed and place it in a loop.
 ```bash
 kubectl exec -it jumpbox -- /bin/bash -c "while true; do curl http://echo-frontend-blue.demos.svc.cluster.local:80; sleep 0.25; done"
 # ctrl+c to quit loop